fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 well, you ain’t seen nothing yet.
 There’s lots more where that came from.
 Stick

-Chapter 1.
+Lab 1.
 Getting Started with pytest • 2

 around and let me show you why I think pytest is the absolute best test

 framework available.

-In the rest of this chapter, you’ll install pytest, look at different ways to run
+In the rest of this lab, you’ll install pytest, look at different ways to run

 it, and run through some of the most often used command-line options.
 In

-future chapters, you’ll learn how to write test functions that maximize the
+future labs, you’ll learn how to write test functions that maximize the

 power of pytest, how to pull setup code into setup and teardown sections